RGB-Tools/RGB-Documentation/state-transitions.md

 In addition to this subdivision we also have:
 * **Transition Type** indicating one out of: **State Transition** / **Genesis** / **State Extension**
-* **Metadata** allowing for the declarion of temporary variables useful for complex contract validation but which doesn't need to be registered as state properties.
+* **Metadata** allowing for the declaration of temporary variables useful for complex contract validation but which doesn't need to be registered as state properties.

 We will explore each one of these component in a dedicated paragraph.